ariz05/webautomation/README.md

 #### Web Automation Project

 This project contains code base for Web automation assignment.
 Under this, we are writing end to end automated tests for GUI testing.
+Website under test - NY Times : https://www.nytimes.com/international/

+### **Test cases covered under this framework**

+* HomePage_TC01 - Test to validate when user clicks the login button it should navigate the user from home page to the Login page.
+* HomePage_TC02 - Test to validate that the displayed date on the home page should be today's date with respect to the US time zone.
+* LoginPage_TC03 - Test to validate that user should be able to login using valid credentials.
+* LoginPage_TC04 - Test to validate that user should not be able to login using invalid credentials and expected error message should be displayed.

 ### **Built With**